Sholamide/Next-Auth-Prisma-Starter/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-I plan to update this starter every chance i get as time goes on but please,if you have any questions or feedback, please reach out to me via [twitter](https://twitter.com/lordolamider) and [LinkedIn](https://www.linkedin.com/in/sholuade-olamide-148159174/)
+I plan to update this starter every chance i get as time goes on but please,if you have any questions or feedback, please reach out to me via [twitter](https://twitter.com/lordolamider) or [LinkedIn](https://www.linkedin.com/in/sholuade-olamide-148159174/)